dis-sg/dis-sg.github.io/_posts/2023-07-11-UAS-branding.md

 UAS’ brand identity is supposed to carry the vision of the university, and by extension Singapore’s ambition to build a leading creative ecosystem.
 Is this identity worthy?

-While it may be impossible to create a perfect logo that carries the weight of a nationwide dream, a logo that doesn’t attempt to try wont command any respect.
+While it may be impossible to create a perfect logo that carries the weight of a nationwide dream, a logo that does not attempt to try will not command any respect.

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>

 Branding Singapore is a series which highlights notable local brand identities.
 Explore Singapore's design scene with us on <a href="https://www.facebook.com/designinsingapore/">Facebook</a> and <a href="https://www.instagram.com/designinsingapore/">Instagram</a>.